syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 The font-family of the dropdown list can be changed by overriding using the following selector.
 The overridden can be applied to specific component by adding a class name through the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property.

-In the following sample, the font family of the Dropdownlist, ListItem text in dropdownlist and filterInput text are changed.
+In the following sample, the font family of the Dropdown list, ListItem text in dropdown list and filterInput text are changed.

 {% highlight cshtml %}